 Enter the 30 day challenge.

-If you need a little handhold to kickstart that first foot forwards, one of the best ways you can start is with a 30 day challenge (keep reading for some inspiration for 30-day challenges you can try).
+If you need a little handhold to kickstart that first foot forwards, one of the best ways you can begin is with a 30 day challenge (keep reading for some inspiration for 30-day challenges you can try).

 What is a 30 Day Challenge?

-Simply, a 30 day challenge is the idea of committing to a new routine for 30 days.
+Kind of like mini new year’s resolutions (except you can start at any time), a 30 day challenge is the idea of committing to a new routine for 30 days.

 It can be with the intention of making positive habits or breaking a bad one.